Terms of delivery

 • With Kaikukortti, you can attend one course per term free of charge at the Espoo Adult Education Centre (terms: 1 January–31 July and 1 August–31 December).

-• Kaikukortti card holders enrol for courses in the Ilmonet.fi online service or by contacting our customer service by phone.
-Students must provide their Kaikukortti card number to our customer service by email or phone before the course begins.
-If we are not provided the Kaikukortti card number, we will charge the normal price for the course.
+• Kaikukortti card holders enroll on courses via the Ilmonet.fi online service or by calling the Adult Education Centre’s customer service.
+They must provide their Kaikukortti card number to the Adult Education Centre’s customer service by email or phone before the course begins.
+If we are not notified of the Kaikukortti card number, we will charge a normal price for the course.

-• Family courses can also be attended together with a child.
+• Kaikukortti can also be used to attend family courses together with a child.

-• If a student fails to attend a course for which they have enrolled, it is counted as the one free course.
+• If a student fails to attend the course he/she enrolled in, it is counted as the one free course.

-• Courses and fees not eligible for the Kaikukortti card discount:
+• Courses not eligible for the Kaikukortti card discount:

 - Finnish language courses

-- courses that are part of a degree: general language qualification, Open University education, basic education in arts, navigation courses, TIEKE Finnish Information Society Development Centre degrees
+- courses that are part of a qualification: national certificate of language proficiency (YKI), Open University education, basic education in the arts and maritime courses.

 - certified training: first aid courses, hygiene passport training and basics of music theory and composition

-- fees related to open learning environments, i.e. the weaving station and the workshop
+- fees of open learning environments i.e. the weaving station

 - some of the course material fees